JayhawkHDD/DCSB6-Project/README.md

 ![Alt text](client/public/assets/images/screenshots/events2.png "Screenshot of Contact Page")

 ### Stories
-`Please note that the images do not appear like the image below when viewing the page live.'
+`Please note that the images do not appear like the image below when viewing the page live.`

 ![Alt text](client/public/assets/images/screenshots/fullpagestories.png "Screenshot of Contact Page")